garethjmsaunders/digital-code-style-guide/html.md

 For more information, read the latest [HTML5 specification](http://www.w3.org/html/wg/drafts/html/master/infrastructure.html#boolean-attributes).

-### Comments

-Avoid writing closing tag comments, like `<!-- /.element -->`.
-This just adds to page load time.
-Plus, most editors have indentation guides and open-close tag highlighting.

-### Forms

-* Lean towards radio or checkbox lists instead of select menus; the former are more accessible.
-* Wrap radio and checkbox inputs and their text in `<label>`s.
-No need for `for` attributes here: the wrapping automatically associates the two.
-* Form buttons should always include an explicit `type`.
-Use primary buttons for the `type="submit"` button and regular buttons for `type="button"`.
-* The primary form button must come first in the DOM, especially for forms with multiple submit buttons.

 ### Lean markup

 Whenever possible, avoid superfluous parent elements when writing HTML.
 Many times this requires iteration and refactoring, but produces less HTML.
 For example: